-Choosing music for a funeral will help create a personalised service and pay tribute to a loved one’s life.
-To give you some inspiration, we have compiled a list of the most popular funeral songs; from classical funeral music to modern day pop songs.
+Choosing the right music and songs for your loved one’s funeral will personalise the service and truly pay tribute to their life in a lasting way.
+We have created a list of the most popular funeral songs to help you decide what music to play at a funeral; from classical funeral music to modern day pop songs.

 This guide covers: